amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ### Output bindings

 When you configure an output binding for your application, you can use it by invoking the bindings API on the Dapr sidecar of your application.
-Here is an example:
+In Figure 8-2 you can see an example:

 ![Output binding](media/bindings-output.png)

+**Figure 8-2**.
+Dapr output binding flow.

 1. Your application invokes the `/v1.0/bindings/sms` endpoint on the Dapr sidecar.
 In this case, it uses an HTTP POST to invoke the API.
 It is also possible to use gRPC.
 We will dive into that when we describe bindings support in .NET SDK.
 2. The Dapr sidecar calls the external messaging system to send the message.
 The message will contain the payload passed in the POST request.